Operation Tonga: 5th Parachute Brigade

 The brigade's other two battalions, the 12th and 13th, were also badly scattered when they were dropped at 00:50.
-When both units moved away from their rendezvous points neither had more than sixty percent of their strength, although individual airborne troops and small groups would join the battalions throughout the day.
+When both units moved away from their rendezvous points neither had more than sixty per cent of their strength, although individual airborne troops and small groups would join the battalions throughout the day.
 Both of the battalions had been tasked with securing the area around DZ N and the two bridges captured by the coup-de-main force, a task which was made much more difficult by being scattered throughout the area.
 The 12th Parachute Battalion's mission was to secure the village of Le Bas de Ranville, which it did so by 04:00.
 The 13th Parachute Battalion was to capture the town of Ranville, which it achieved around the same time albeit against heavier resistance than that encountered by the other battalion.

 One company from 13th Parachute Battalion was detailed to remain at the battalion drop-zone in order to provide protection for a company of sappers.
 The latter were to demolish the poles and explosives that were present in the area, so that the 6th Airborne Division headquarters could land safely.
 The two battalions held their respective areas until relieved by ground forces advancing from the beaches.
 The 12th Parachute Battalion was bombarded with heavy mortar and artillery fire, and repelled two German counter-attacks by the 125th Panzer Grenadier Regiment; the first was defeated after destroying a tank and taking a number of prisoners, and the second was repulsed with the help of an air-landed anti-tank battery which had recently arrived.